 Generally, real estate which is held as “joint tenants with right of survivorship” in a St George estate planning plan, automatically passes to the surviving joint tenant without a probate procedure.
 Many persons attempt to avoid probate by naming children as joint tenants.
 Although this practice may avoid probate in St George Utah, it brings with it a host of potential pitfalls.
 In addition to triggering gift tax consequences, you may subject your home to attack by a child’s creditors, as your child is now a “co-owner” of the asset.
-Many problems lurk within estate plans founded upon joint ownership.
+Many problems lurk within St George Utah estate planning founded upon joint ownership.
 Often a Revocable Living Trust is a better vehicle for probate avoidance.
 Contact a St George Utah estate planning attorney before implementing joint ownership strategies.

 The Revocable Living Trust and Estate Taxes with St. George Estate Planning

 Many people share confusion regarding estate taxes.
 Some clients seem to believe that the state or federal government will take money from their estate by virtue of a probate proceeding alone.
 Please understand that St. George, Utah probate has nothing to do with taxes.
 Rather, the expense associated with probate is mainly attorney’s fees.

 Under federal law, larger estates may be subject to the estate and gift tax.
 The exclusion level is subject to Congressional oversight and is often the subject of discussion.
 The unlimited marital deduction affords no real tax liability upon the death of the first spouse.
 However, after a spouse’s death there is a single individual with an estate exceeding the exclusion amount which will likely be subject to some estate tax.
 Consequently, couples who have estates close to or exceeding the exclusion level should properly implement their St. George, Utah estate planning for tax avoidance purposes.